nycanshu/my-pet-buddy/README.md

 ## 🎮 How to Use

-1. **Install**: Get the extension from [Chrome Web Store](https://chromewebstore.google.com/detail/my-pet-buddy-virtual-pet/fpgcioopagdmanbgjikghomglhmjfnne)
+1. **Install**: Get the extension from [Chrome Web Store](https://chromewebstore.google.com/detail/my-pet-buddy-virtual-pet/fpgcioopagdmanbgjikghomglhmjfnne) or [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/my-pet-buddy-virtual-pe/ffpmifppjfofiakekjaakgeiakkophad)
 2. **Enable**: Toggle the switch in the popup to activate pets
 3. **Choose Position**: Select where you want pets to appear (Bottom/Middle/Top)
 4. **Select Your Pet**: Click on any pet from the gallery to choose your companion